 We can identify what we are truly grateful for and what really matters in our lives.

-These things are much clearer to see when everything is at risk of being taken away, and suddenly you can’t see your friends or family, or your favourite hobbies anymore.
+These things are much clearer to see when coronavirus means that everything is at risk of being taken away, and suddenly you can’t see your friends or family, or your favourite hobbies anymore.

 How to journal